 Telephone friendship groups

-At the RAF Benevolent Fund, we are helping isolated and lonely older people receive emotional support and friendship through our new friendship service in partnership with Community Network.
+At the RAF Benevolent Fund, we are helping isolated and lonely older people receive emotional support and friendship through our group friendship service in partnership with The Silver Line.

 Getting away from the stresses and strains of daily life can make a difference in anyone's life.
 But during those times when you are experiencing unusually difficult challenges, a break can make all the difference in being able to carry on and cope.